 Decision: Yes.
-The partner of the player serving may take any position inside or outside the lines on the serving side of the net.
+The partner of the player serving may take any position inside or outside the lines on the serving side of the net providing they do not touch any part of the court within the prohibited zone until the ball is in play.